DLXPlugins/alerts-dlx/readme.txt

 == Upgrade Notice ==

-= 1.4.0 =
+= 2.0.0 =
-Reworked markup for better style compatibility and less conflicts.
-Testing with WP 6.5.
+Alerts can now be dismissed.
+You can select custom colors for each alert type.
+Custom inner blocks are now supported.